DragunWF/Cookie-Clicker-Bot/README.md

 ## Description

 Hello!
-This is a Python Bot powered with Selenium.
+This is a Python bot powered with Selenium.
 A bot that automates cookie clicker for you.

 ## Functionalities